blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 ::

-    # Load an image of any format supported by Godot from the filesystem.
+    # Load an image of any format supported by Blazium from the filesystem.
     var image = Image.load_from_file(path)
     # Optionally, generate mipmaps if displaying the texture on a 3D surface
     # so that the texture doesn't look grainy when viewed at a distance.